-When you have a website you tend to forget that just like your car, it needs maintenance over time.
+When you have a website design you tend to forget that just like your car, it needs maintenance over time.
 Website errors and slow page load times can all hurt your user experience.
 A bad user experience can also negatively effect your organic rankings as Google looks at visitors that go to your site and bounce right away as a ranking factor.

-There are 3 main website optimizations that a lot of people, businesses, and webmasters tend to forget.
+There are 3 main website design optimizations that a lot of people, businesses, and webmasters tend to forget.
 So set reminders on your schedule to regularly check these 3 things on your website to make sure it is running up to speed.

 1. Performing site crawls

 The most important aspect of a good digital marketer's job is to perform regular site crawls for website optimization.
 There’s nothing worse than being in the dark about what’s going on with the technical aspects of your site.
 Regular site crawls help you find any issues on your site before they become a much bigger problem.

 The task of performing a site crawl may seem confusing or daunting, but it couldn’t be any easier with the proper tools.
 There are numerous tools available that mirror how the search engines crawl and index sites.
 These tools go a step further by providing response codes, meta info, and much more on a page-by-page basis.

 One of our favorite tools, Screaming Frog SEO Spider, crawls your site as the search engine bots do in a matter of seconds.
 This provides valuable insight into how search engines like Google are viewing your site.
 You’ll see a detailed list of all pages of your site with information about their response codes, internal links, and much more.
 Screaming Frog offers a free version available for download that will crawl up to 500 URLs, which is usually plenty for internal marketing use.